RA341/multipacman/readme.md

 We originally wrote this using node and express (repo can be found [here](https://github.com/brocodedude/MULTI-PACMAN)).

-Now I am rewriting it in go because I like go.
-Also, we get ~10MB portable binary that can run anywhere.
+Now I am rewriting it in go because I like go and this is a fun challenge.

-### Stack

-Backend: Go

-Frontend: Vanilla HTML, CSS, JS

-Db: SQLite